SwapChef

 A natural liquid sweetener made by bees.
 Sweeter than sugar with a distinctive floral flavor.
 Provides moisture and acts as a humectant.

-8 tested substitutes
+8 listed substitutes

-Most popular swap: Maple Syrup
+First listed swap: Maple Syrup

 Maple Syrup